kaicataldo/eleventy-plugin-react/README.md

 ## Interactive components

-The plugin includes a `withHydration` higher order component utility that marks a component for hydration, bundles the component, and inserts a script into the `body` of the rendered HTML that hyrates the component in the client.
+The plugin includes a `withHydration` higher order component utility that marks a component for hydration, bundles the component, and inserts a script into the `body` of the rendered HTML that hydrates the component in the client.

 Some important notes about `withHydration`: